djbcoffee/NanoCore_CPU/README.md

 ## Installing

-Place the source files into any convient location on your PC.
+Place the source files into any convenient location on your PC.
 NOTE:  The Xilinx ISE Design Suite can not handle spaces in directory and file names.

-The JEDEC Program file NanoCore.jed was created with Xilinx ISE Design Suite 14.7 WebPACK version.
+The JEDEC Program file NanoCore.jed was created with Xilinx ISE WebPACK Design Suite version 14.7.
 This can be used to program the Xilinx XC95144XL-10TQG100C CPLD without any further setup.
 If you wish to do a build continue with the following steps.

 Create a project called NanoCore using the XC95144XL CPLD in a TQ100 package with a speed of -10.\
 Set the following for the project:\